 Lastly, some choose to transform flank steak into jerky.
 This cut has a layer of fat that makes it delicious when you fry or grill it.
 Unfortunately, when making jerky, you will have to trim the fat part.
 As a result, you will make less dry meat than you would from the same quantity of bottom or top round.

-Generally, two pounds of fresh beef should turn into about one pound of jerky after drying.
-Keep this in mind when buying the meat.
+Generally, two pounds of fresh beef should turn into about one pound of beef jerky after drying.
+Keep this in mind when buying the meat for your beef jerky recipe.

 How to Make Beef Jerky at Home